-Lately I’ve been shooting quite a bit with the Helios 44-2 and other old vintage m42 manual focus lenses from the 80’s.
-While shooting with manual lenses takes more time and isn’t always as precise, it’s much more rewarding and you feel like you have complete control of every shot you take.
+Lately, I’ve been shooting quite a bit with the Helios 44-2 and other old vintage m42 manual focus lenses from the 80s.
+While shooting with manual lenses takes more time and isn’t always as precise, it’s much more rewarding, and you feel like you have complete control of every shot you take.

 Manual Focusing Tricks | X-T2 Helios 44-2

-Then, just the other day I discovered a setting that’s been helping me a lot.
+Then, just the other day, I discovered a setting that’s been helping me a lot.

-It works with the Dual Display where the left window is your full frame and you get a tiny little box on the right that is your 100% crop with focus peaking.
+It works with the Dual Display, where the left window is your full frame, and you get a tiny little box on the right that is your 100% crop with focus peaking.

-The setting I discovered allows you to switch this display, so the big window is your 100% crop with focus peaking and the right little window is your actual frame.
+The setting I discovered allows you to switch this display, so the big window is your 100% crop with focus peaking, and the little window is your actual frame.
 While you’re limited to not being able to see all the details in the small frame, you still get a great idea of your overall composition, something I always thought was difficult with the massive EVF display of the XT2.

 Having the full frame in the small window really helps you quickly get the feel of the weight of your image for composition purposes, and the large window gives you a very clear view of your focus – I love it.

-I’m not sure if it’s new with firmware but it’s under Screen Settings -> Dual Display
+I’m not sure if it’s new with firmware, but it’s under Screen Settings -> Dual Display

 I set to R: FRAME L:FOCUS